cerbos/wit-adapter/README.md

 > WASI 0.2.0 was released Jan 25, 2024, providing a stable release of WASI and the component model.
 This is a stable set of WIT definitions that components can target.
 WASI proposals will continue to evolve and new ones will be introduced; however, users of the component model can now pin to the stable 0.2.0 release.

-This repository describes our experience of going from Core WebAssembly into WebAssembly Component Model.
+This repository describes our experience going from Core WebAssembly into WebAssembly Component Model.

 # Cerbos PDP and ePDP

 [Cerbos](https://github.com/cerbos/cerbos) is an open-core, language-agnostic, scalable authorization solution that simplifies user permissions and authorization by writing context-aware access control policies for application resources.

 Cerbos service is a policy decision point (PDP).
 This repository deals with embedded Cerbos PDP (ePDP) - a free tier feature of the [Cerbos Hub](https://hub.cerbos.cloud/).

-ePDP is a self-contained program built from a set of policies that implements the [CheckResources API](https://docs.cerbos.dev/cerbos/latest/api/#check-resources).
+An ePDP is a self-contained program built from a set of policies that implements the [CheckResources API](https://docs.cerbos.dev/cerbos/latest/api/#check-resources).
-PDP, unlike ePDP, has many other endpoints.

 Technically, we transpile policies to Rust code and build the WebAssembly core module.
 A wall clock `now` function is the only dependency ePDP has on the host.
 ```rust